 Subsequent Illustrations in the Taurat

-The Taurat then records specific events and establishes rituals that serve as illustrations or pictures that point to the coming sacrifice of the Prophet Isa al Masih.
+Then, the Taurat records specific events and establishes rituals that serve as illustrations or pictures that point to the coming sacrifice of the Prophet Isa al Masih.
 These were given to help us understand the foreknowledge of Allah’s plan.
-In our journey through the Taurat we have looked at some of these milestones.
-The table below summarizes them, with links to these great Signs that were recorded over a thousand years before the Prophet Is al Masih.
+In our journey through the Taurat, we have looked at some of these milestones.

 Because the Taurat of the Prophet Musa PBUH so clearly pointed to the coming of the Prophet Isa al Masih it says of the Law:

 The law is only a shadow of the good things that are coming—not the realities themselves.
 (Hebrews 10:1)

 And Isa al Masih warned those who did not believe his mission: